ethanmclark1/blocksworld3d/README.md

 # Blocksworld3D

 Blocksworld3D extends the traditional BlocksWorld planning problem to a 3D domain, adding extra rows of blocks.
-It presents four problem instances, each with unique constraints on initial block positioning and final objectives.
+It presents eight problem instances, each with unique constraints on initial block positioning and final objectives.

 ## Installation